envoyproxy/data-plane-api/docs/root/api-v1/http_filters/gzip_filter.rst

 content_type
-  *(optional, string)* Set of strings that allows specifying which mime-types yield compression; e.g., application/JSON, text/HTML, etc. When this field is not defined, compression will be applied to the following MIME-TYPES: "application/javascript", "application/json", "application/xhtml+xml", "image/svg+xml", "text/css", "text/html", "text/plain", "text/xml".
+  *(optional, string)* Set of strings that allows specifying which mime-types yield compression; e.g., application/JSON, text/HTML, etc. When this field is not defined, compression will be applied to the following mime-types: "application/javascript", "application/json", "application/xhtml+xml", "image/svg+xml", "text/css", "text/html", "text/plain", "text/xml".

 disable_on_etag_header